citusdata/workerlist-gen/README.md

 `workerlist-gen` wraps a single `docker-gen` process, which responds to Docker events by regenerating a worker list file.
 This file will contain the hostnames of all containers with a `com.citusdata.role` label value of `Worker`.
 All workers are assumed to be running a Citus instance on port `5432`.

 The worker list file will be written to `/etc/citus/pg_worker_list.conf` any time the set of worker nodes changes.
-After updating the file, `docker-gen` will send a `SIGHUP` signal to a container named `citus_master`, useful for prompting a Citus instance to reload its configuration files.
+After updating the file, `docker-gen` will call `master_initialize_node_metadata` (using `psql`) against a container named `citus_master`, forcing the Citus instance to repopulate its worker list table. `psql` expects to connect over a socket.

 ## Usage